 The “wiper” term comes from the move you perform as you transition from three-point stance to half-kneeling – you “windshield wipe” your knee to align your body in a half-kneeling stance.

-You’ll notice you pick your hand up off the floor and sit up, then wipe your knee into a split squat position.
+You pick your hand up off the floor and sit up, then wipe your knee into a split squat position.

 Often times I’ll see people speed this up and simultaneously pick up the hand, sit up, and wipe all at the same time.